AIR: The Amazing True Story of Sonny Vaccaro and Michael Jordan's Game-Winning 1982 Shot

 It’s in that moment that Vaccaro gets the brilliant idea to devote the entire $250,000 budget for Nike’s basketball shoe division to Jordan alone, instead of spreading it out between multiple, less promising players.

-But that’s not exactly how it happened in real life, AIR screenwriter Alex Convery tells us on the latest episode of the MovieMaker Podcast, which you can listen to on Apple or below on Spotify.
+But that’s not exactly how it happened in real life, AIR screenwriter Alex Convery tells us on the MovieMaker Podcast, which you can listen to on Apple or below on Spotify.

 How Sonny Vaccaro Actually Watched Michael Jordan’s Game-Winning 1982 Shot